XLearning-SCU/2021-CVPR-Completer/README.md

 ## Configuration

-The hyper-parameters, the training options, and **the missing rate** are defined in configure.py.
+The hyper-parameters, the training options (including **the missing rate**) are defined in configure.py.

 ## Datasets